1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Control_and_Trajectory_Tracking_for_Autonomous_Vehicles/README.md

 * The plots display the error and control output for throttle and steering.
 * Analyze what these plots reveal about the system's behavior.

+**What is the effect of the PID according to the plots?
+How does each part of the PID affect the control command?**

+* The P (Proportional) component is directly proportional to the error and responds relative to the current deviation.
+* The D (Derivative) component helps reduce oscillations by reacting to the rate of error change.
+* The I (Integral) component improves convergence by addressing accumulated errors over time.

+**How would you design a method to automatically tune the PID parameters?**

+Use the Twiddle (Coordinate Ascent) algorithm to automatically optimize the PID parameters.
+This algorithm iteratively adjusts the parameters to minimize the error.

+**PID controllers are model-free controllers, meaning they do not rely on a model of the system.
+Could you explain the pros and cons of this type of controller?**

+**Pros:**
+* Easy to develop and implement, as it does not require a precise model of the car.
+* Can be applied to a wide range of systems without extensive modeling efforts.

+**Cons:**
+* Lacks consideration of the system's dynamics, which may result in suboptimal performance.
+* May struggle with complex systems where a model-based approach could yield better results.

 # Included in this repository
 The project introduces the following modified files (pid_controller/ directory):